muhammadmubashir24/Dart-Basics-Assignments-3/README.md

 ### ✅ Q8.
 Multiple of 3 or 5
 Check if a number is a multiple of 3 or 5.

+### ✅ Q9.
+Self Task
+how to take user input in dart.
 ---

 ## 🧠 Key Concepts Used